• Skip to primary navigation

 Jump to Recipe Jump to Video Print Recipe

-Do you want to make them just as muffins with chocolate chips?
-Do it, they are delicious like that.
+Do you want to make the mawhene (muffins) just with chocolate chips?
+Do it, they are delicious like that and everyone will love them.
 Just go up to the part of the recipe when we bake them and eat them warm from the oven!
-Do you want the muffins with a gooey chocolate ganache centre?
-You can do that too and it is a simple process to do so.
-Do you want a gooey chocolate ganache centre with chocolate buttercream?
-I have you covered!
+Simple deliciousness very time.

 I don’t have any peru oneone (ground almonds).